rafinika/ds-python-fundamental/README.md

 ## Datasets Availability
 All of the datasets used for the each project are stored in my personal google drive and available upon request.

+## Acknowledgement
+Case studies, datasets, and tasks in each project are from DataCamp platform.
+The solution itself is coded by me.